 {

-// Get direction to player
+// Calculate direction vector from missile to player

 Vector3 dir = player.transform.position - transform.position;